 Saved by the Beacon educates recreational boaters about the importance of 406 MHz beacons and how to use them correctly in the case of a boating emergency.
 Carrying an emergency communication device can aid in an efficient and effective rescue.

-Coping with the loss of a close friend or family member may be one of the hardest challenges that many of us face.
+Coping with Grief: Coping with the loss of a close friend or family member may be one of the hardest challenges that many of us face.
 The loss of a loved one is always difficult.